sankalp-2607/TO-DO-list/README.md

+# To-Do: Simplify Your Workflow
-# This is a To-Do list website that will help u store your pending tasks and important information ,with a cool and user friendly interface by which you can interact easily and make your
+This To-Do list website helps you effortlessly organize and manage your pending tasks and important information.
+Featuring a sleek, user-friendly interface, it ensures a smooth and intuitive experience to keep your workflow flawless and efficient.